Permafrost/Tundra/README.md

   variables to be included in the input pipeline of the invocation of `$service`.
-* `$content.type.input` is the MIME media type that describes the format of the given `$content`:
+* `$content.type.input` is the MIME media type that describes the format of the given `$content`.
-  * [CSV]: specify a recognized [CSV] MIME media type, such as "text/csv", "text/comma-separated-values", or a type that includes a "+csv" suffix.
-  * Flat File: optionally specify any MIME media type.
-  * [JSON]: specify a recognized [JSON] MIME media type, such as "application/json", or a type that includes a "+json" suffix.
-  * Pipe separated values: specify a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix.
-  * [TSV]: specify a recognized [TSV] MIME media type, such as "text/tsv", "text/tab-separated-values", or a type that includes a "+tsv" suffix.
-  * [YAML]: specify a recognized [YAML] MIME media type, such as "application/yaml", or a type that includes a "+yaml" suffix.
-  * [XML]: optionally specify a recognized [XML] MIME media type, such as "text/xml" or "application/xml", or a type that includes a "+xml" suffix.
-* `$content.type.output` is the MIME media type that describes the format of the resulting serialized split content, if all split content formats are alike:
+* `$content.type.output` is the MIME media type that describes the format of the resulting serialized split content, if all split content formats are alike.
-  * [CSV]: specify a recognized [CSV] MIME media type, such as "text/csv", "text/comma-separated-values", or a type that includes a "+csv" suffix.
-  * Flat File: optionally specify any MIME media type.
-  * [JSON]: specify a recognized [JSON] MIME media type, such as "application/json", or a type that includes a "+json" suffix.
-  * Pipe separated values: specify a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix.
-  * [TSV]: specify a recognized [TSV] MIME media type, such as "text/tsv", "text/tab-separated-values", or a type that includes a "+tsv" suffix.
-  * [YAML]: specify a recognized [YAML] MIME media type, such as "application/yaml", or a type that includes a "+yaml" suffix.
-  * [XML]: optionally specify a recognized [XML] MIME media type, such as "text/xml" or "application/xml", or a type that includes a "+xml" suffix.

 Alternatively, it is permissible for the resulting list returned by `$service` to contain unlike documents (documents whose MIME types are different), and in this case `$service` is required to return a string list `$content.types`, where each item in `$content.types` has a value appropriate (for example, "application/json" for [JSON] content) for serializing the corresponding indexed item in the returned document list.
 * `$namespace.input` is a list of namespace prefixes and the URIs they map to, used when parsing [XML] content with elements in one or more namespaces.
 * `$namespace.output` is a list of namespace prefixes and the URIs they map to, used when emitting [XML] content with elements in one or more namespaces.
 Alternatively, it is permissible for the resulting list returned by `$service` to contain unlike documents (documents whose MIME types are different), and in this case `$service` is required to return an IData document list `$namespaces`, where each item in `$namespaces` declares the namespace prefixes and URIs appropriate for serializing the corresponding indexed item in the returned document list.
-* `$schema.input` is the fully-qualified name of the parsing schema to use when parsing `$content` as [XML] or Flat File content, and can have the following values:
+* `$schema.input` is the fully-qualified name of the document reference or flat file schema to use when parsing `$content`.
-  * [CSV]: do not specify.
-  * Flat File: specify the fully-qualified name of the Integration Server Flat File Schema element that defines the Flat File format.
-  * [JSON]: do not specify.
-  * Pipe separated values: do not specify.
-  * [TSV]: do not specify.
-  * [YAML]: do not specify.
-  * [XML]: specify the fully-qualified name of the Integration Server document reference that defines the [XML] format.

-  Defaults to parsing `$content` as [XML], if neither `$content.type.input` nor `$schema.input` are specified.
-* `$schema.output` is the fully-qualified name of the parsing schema to use when serializing the split documents to [XML] or Flat File content, and can have the following values:
+* `$schema.output` is the fully-qualified name of the document reference or flat file schema to use when serializing the split documents.
-  * [CSV]: do not specify.
-  * Flat File: specify the fully-qualified name of the Integration Server Flat File Schema element that defines the Flat File format.
-  * [JSON]: do not specify.
-  * Pipe separated values: do not specify.
-  * [TSV]: do not specify.
-  * [YAML]: do not specify.
-  * [XML]: specify the fully-qualified name of the document reference that defines the [XML] format.

   Alternatively, it is permissible for the resulting list returned by `$service` to contain unlike documents (documents whose formats are different), and in this case `$service` is required to return a string